OCSCD’s Involvement in Conservation

 1. Intern Title: Technical Assistant – Soil Erosion & Sediment Control Program

 Stormwater Management Basin (HXH )Database – Candidates will be entering Hydraulic and Hydrologic Data into a uniform state-wide reporting system.
 The project is a partnership between the NJ Department of Environmental Protection, NJ Department of Agriculture and the local Soil Conservation Districts.
-The project is being undertaken to assist these agencies to determine the locations of stormwater basins to determine if they are properly functioning for water quality purposes.
+The project is being undertaken to assist these agencies in determining the locations of stormwater basins to assess their functionality for water quality purposes.

 2. Intern Title: Education and Outreach Assistant

-OCSCD holds a number of training events throughout the year including an annual teacher training/professional development event annually in late April.
+OCSCD holds a number of training events throughout the year including an annual teacher training/professional development event – our Environmental Educators Roundtable.
 Planning for this event begins in the fall and culminates with the actual event at the end of April.
-Intern will assist the District Education Coordinator in contacting the various partners/facilitators; developing the workshop choices and descriptions; the creating the Program & registration form; distributing the Registration information, etc. Coordinating volunteers to help at events will provide managerial experience in human resource management.
+Intern will assist the District Education Outreach Specialist in contacting the various partners/facilitators; developing the workshop choices and descriptions; creating and distributing the registration information, and coordinating volunteers.

 OCSCD has an educational resources library which includes various print materials, classroom posters, curriculum, booklets, etc. General organization, inventory and cataloging of these materials is needed.
-This internship also involves developing themed outreach & teaching kits for use at various events utilizing existing educational resources and other sources for ideas.
-Creating and assembling the materials for conducting simple, hands-on demonstrations and simple “make and take” craft –type projects teaching a variety of soil and water and natural resource concepts.
+This internship also involves developing themed outreach and teaching kits for use at various events.
+The intern will create and assemble the materials for conducting simple, hands-on demonstrations and “make and take” craft-type projects that lend themselves to teaching a variety of soil, water and natural resource concepts.
 All materials and supplies identified and needed to assemble the teaching/instructional kits will be provided by the District.
 This is a perfect opportunity for the student seeking a career in early childhood or elementary education.

 OCSCD has a long history of funding and developing Outdoor Classrooms throughout the County.
 Approximately 35 such projects were completed over the past 20 years.
 This internship will require developing a survey; contacting schools; identifying sites that still have active and maintained Outdoor Classrooms; obtaining updated photos, curriculum integration and activities using the Outdoor Classroom, and other details as determined.
 This internship will involve incorporating all information, photos, etc. into an interactive web page about Outdoor Classrooms in Ocean County.
 It will entail research and data simulation, as well as excellent computer skills and abilities utilizing graphics, photographs and other media.

 OCSCD conducts public education and outreach partly through tabling at festivals and events.
 This internship involves developing themed outreach displays for use at various events utilizing existing educational resources and other sources for ideas.
-Creating and assembling the materials for conducting simple, hands-on demonstrations of soil and water concepts, natural resource conservation, water conservation, soil health stewardship, and other topics using existing references and activities.
-These initiatives are to inform and motivate the public and is an excellent opportunity to use your creative, artistic skills and gain first-hand experience in public education and outreach.
-By helping Ocean County Soil Conservation District to reach out to area organizations to set-up speaking and Powerpoint engagements, you will learn the basics of communicating message and working in the local community.
+Intern will create and assemble the materials for conducting simple, hands-on demonstrations of soil and water concepts, natural resource conservation, water conservation, soil health stewardship, and other topics using existing references and activities.
+These initiatives are to inform and motivate the public about the importance of conservation.
+This is an excellent opportunity to use your creative, artistic skills and gain first-hand experience in public education and outreach.
+By helping Ocean County Soil Conservation District to reach out to area organizations to set-up speaking engagements, you will learn the basics of communicating, messaging and working in the local community.
 You will also learn about basic public relations and media coordination.

 Questions?
 Contact Becky Laboy, Education & Outreach Coordinator, 609-971-7002 Ext.
 114 or